settle-club/identity-card-component/pan-card-component/README.md

 1. Import the `PanCard` component in your `App.jsx`:
     ```jsx
     import PanCard from "./PanCard";
+    import "./PanCard.css"; // Ensure you import the CSS for styling
     ```

 2. Use the `PanCard` component in your `App` component with sample data: